Laugharne/solana_solandy_p_token/README.md

 - [00:28:48](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1728) ➜ don't see here but we see that we just used 21 compute units 2 versus
 - [00:28:58](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1738) ➜ if we would do that with the actual token program uh but for that I need to First do other things let's create two accounts that's one C but that used 5K
 - [00:29:10](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1750) ➜ the mint that used 4.4k and then the transfer that used 6.1k 6.1 versus if we do it with
-- [00:29:26](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1766) ➜ Pinocchio 200 and 12 godamn that's a massive difference a massive difference in compute units and that's exactly why the P token program is so much more
+- [00:29:26](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1766) ➜ Pinocchio 200 and 12 godamn that's a massive difference a massive difference in compute units and that's exactly why the P-Token program is so much more
 - [00:29:38](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1778) ➜ efficient but it's the same the same standard same instructions same account setup it's just a more efficient implementation because we don't have as
-- [00:29:46](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1786) ➜ many dependencies and we actually paid attention to use fewer computes I mean that's a pretty big difference no so we saw that P token it's just a much more
+- [00:29:46](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1786) ➜ many dependencies and we actually paid attention to use fewer computes I mean that's a pretty big difference no so we saw that P-Token it's just a much more
 - [00:29:59](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1799) ➜ efficient implementation of token cake and it does the exact same thing you can use the exact same libraries it will behave the
 - [00:30:10](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1810) ➜ same with the exception of using fewer compute units and less memory allocations fewer memory allocations less memory but this use is really what
 - [00:30:21](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1821) ➜ we're looking for at the moment we don't really optimize for memory not yet I mean back when token came was written they were also not optimizing for